mahirgamal/gyg-order-api/README.md

 # Order Management API

-This project demonstrates how to build a serverless API for managing orders using AWS Lambda, API Gateway, and DynamoDB with the AWS Serverless Application Model (SAM).
+This project demonstrates how to build a serverless API for managing orders using AWS Lambda, API Gateway, and DynamoDB, utilizing the AWS Serverless Application Model (SAM).

 ```
 [Client] --> [API Gateway] --> [AWS Lambda Functions] --> [DynamoDB]